crwn-nrth-web/my-notes/content/Philosophy/Bonjour-on-coherentism.md

 Bonjour describes the way we get perceptual beliefs as *"cognitively spontaneous"*, meaning we get the belief independently of other beliefs, or on the basis of some kind of reasoning process.

 As a coherentist, he argues that despite the belief's cognitive spontaneity, the justification requires inference from other beliefs.
-He is making a distinction between the acquiring of the beliefs, and the justification of the belief.
+He is making a distinction between the acquiring of the beliefs, and the justification of the belief that while we acquire perceptual beliefs independently of other beliefs, they do require further beliefs for justification.

-Bonjour establishes the further beliefs needed to justify a perceptual belief
+Bonjour outlines the further beliefs needed to justify a perceptual belief = ^6e7854
 - the perceptual belief P is cognitively spontaneous $K^1$
 - the standard perceptual conditions are good $C^1$
 - beliefs of type $K^1$ in $C^1$ are reliable (and likely to be true)